MatteoEsposito/MidiLib/README.md

 After have imported all the path you can start searching.
 When you've found the file you were looking for with a click on it's name the app starts the system-default associated program. ( e.g. VanBasco )

 ## TODO:
-I'm realisng the source code because I strongely believe in the free contribution to the common knowledge and software, in this form.
+I'm releasing the source code because I strongely believe in the free contribution to the common knowledge and software, in this form.
 So here it is a little list of ideas, feel free to implement it and issue here a merge o a pull request!
 - Better managemnt and flexibility of the database handler
 - Let user decide with which applciation start the file selected
 - Support for dupicate deletion